noctisynth/semanifold/.changes/resolver-init.md

 semifold-resolver: "patch:refactor"
 ---

-Rewrite init command to support new configs
+Rewrite init command to support new configs.